ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/_docfx_proj/docs/enumerables/generics.md

 ***

+# Generic Variance

+## Covariance

+Since `IEnumerable<T>` is a covariant interface, Rezolver's support for covariance will ensure that any registration which is compatible with a given `T` is included in the returned enumerable, in the order that the original registrations were made.

-# Contravariance
+## Contravariance

-Rezolver also supports generic contravariance which, in the case of enumerables, means getting multiple results from any and all registrations that match a particular type argument's bases or interfaces, in descending order of 'distance' from the requested type.
+Rezolver also supports generic contravariance which, in the case of enumerables, means getting multiple results from any and all registrations that match a particular type argument's bases or interfaces, again, in the order that the original registrations were made.

-For more on this, including concrete examples, see the [next steps](#next-steps) section below.
+For links to more topics on both of these, including concrete examples, see the [next steps](#next-steps) section below.

 ***